tonyho/app-framework-binder/doc/afb-overview.md

 	.                           |                           .
 	.       +-------------------+----------------------+    .
 	.       |                            :             |    .
-	.       |    A F B - D A E M O N     :   PLUGINS   |    .
+	.       |    A F B - D A E M O N     :   BINDINGS  |    .
 	.       |                            :             |    .
 	.       +-------------------+----------------------+    .
 	.                           |                           .